-Inventories relate to trading goods and construction materials to be used in the rendering of services.
+Inventories relate to trading goods and materials to be used in the rendering of services.
 Inventories are carried at the lower of cost (determined on a weighted average basis) and net realisable value.
-Work-in-progress vessels under construction for future sale is made up of direct material, direct labour cost, subcontractors cost, appropriate allocation of fixed and variable production overheads.

 Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and applicable variable selling expenses.